anishathalye/dotbot/README.md

 Shell commands support an extended syntax as well, which provides more fine-grained control.
 A command can be specified as a dictionary that contains the command to be run, a description, and whether `stdin`, `stdout`, and `stderr` are enabled.
+Another useful key is `confirm` which, if true, prompts the user at install time, allowing them to not run that script that time.
 In this syntax, all keys are optional except for the command itself.

 #### Example